uk-x-gov-software-community/uk-x-gov-software-community.github.io/conference-2025-01-29.md

 As part of the conference schedule, you have the opportunity to give a 10-minute lightning talk on a topic of your choice.

-If you have an interesting, funny, frustrating or inspiring story from your time working in government, please submit a talk title and brief description via our form.
+If you have an interesting, funny, frustrating or inspiring story from your time working in government, **[please submit a talk title and brief description via our form](https://docs.google.com/forms/d/e/1FAIpQLSdPAm-_gH6r9TAXBzsplKvCANWEI3kZJYEmlo2UA-uFs2KdnA/viewform?usp=sf_link)**.
 We have up to 6 spaces for these 10-minute talks (including optional 5 minutes for questions).

 Submissions will be reviewed by the conference organising committee.
 If your talk is accepted, you will be guaranteed a ticket.